 Ever bother to look at the back of a soda can?
 Maybe you've seen that a regular can of soda — 12 ounces — has about 150 calories.
 And that's where most people stop reading.
 There's no fat, and hardly any sodium.
 Nothing to see here.
 But there is some sugar.
 40 grams.

 So how much sugar is in a packet, or cube?
-Not every sugar packet is the same size, but almost all of the sugar packets you'll see in the United States contain 4 grams of sugar.
+Not every sugar packet is the same size, but almost all of the sugar packets you'll see in the United States contain about 4 grams of sugar.
 And those 4 grams of sugar have 15 calories.

 So how much sugar is in a bottle of soda?
 Well, most bottles of soda are 20 ounces.
 20 ounces has 69 grams, divide by 4, and it means there's 17-and-one-quarter sugar packets in a 20 oz soda bottle.
 A medium soda cup from McDonalds holds 21 ounces.